gistairc/ABSoPIdataset/README.md

 #### tiff
 Tiff version (for using Chainer version code) of the dataset can be downloaded from [here](http://data.airc.aist.go.jp/ABSoPIdataset/ABSoPIdata_tiff.zip) (4.2GB) .
 Or type the following  in the terminal.
 ```
 $ wget http://data.airc.aist.go.jp/ABSoPIdataset/ABSoPIdata_tiff.zip
 $ unzip ABSoPIdata_tiff.zip
 ```
-Schematic of the directory configuration in the unzipped files is as follows:
+The directory configuration in the unzipped files is as follows:
 ```
 ./resource/
 train/